isaac-saywell/FINDTBI_neuroimaging_analyses/README.md

 2. Install the latest release of [pyFIX](https://git.fmrib.ox.ac.uk/fsl/pyfix)

 pyFIX is a semi-automated classifier tool that attempts to arrange single-subject ICA components as 'signal' or 'noise' so that artefacts can be removed from fMRI data. pyFIX works by extracting fMRI features, generating a training dataset for the classifier (via manual labelling of ICA components), and using the trained dataset to automatically classify ICA components.

+Can be difficult to install pyFIX.
+Recommendations are to use command 'git clone' to save the pyFIX directory to your PC's User and install pyFIX using 'pip install -e pyfix'.
+From there to check if install worked type 'fix' in the terminal, this should provide options for the fix command.
+If this does not work then there is a need to troubleshoot the issue, make sure any dependencies are installed.

 ## Usage